 How come that various charts present different locations for body parts?

 It is quite hard to answer this question, because usually it is a bit of a mystery how the experts have developed their reflexology models.

 A hand reflexologist usually claim that hand reflexology represent a system of zones and reflex areas that reflect an image of the body on the hands, with the premise that hand reflexology effects a physical change to the body.

-The high resolution examples below reprepresent various reflexology hand charts.
+Reflexology chart: discover the best acupressure points in the various hand charts.
+The high resolution examples below represent various reflexology hand cards.

 Source: Dominic Blackmore